 Silver amalgams are the cheapest type of filling.
-Metal fillings cost between $100 to $250 for one or two fillings.
+Metal fillings cost up to $250 for one or two fillings.
 If more than two surfaces need to be filled, you could pay $360 or more.

 Composite fillings are the same color as tooth enamel and are more costly than metal fillings.
-One or two fillings range from $189 to $332 and up to $472 for three or more surfaces.
+One or two fillings cost up to $332 and up to $472 for three or more surfaces.
 Composite fillings are also less durable than metal fillings and you may need to replace them every five years.

 How Much Does A Tooth Extraction Cost Without Insurance?

 A simple extraction is typically easy if the dentist can loosen the tooth and remove it without surgical intervention.
-The cost ranges from $75 to $250 per tooth.
+The cost can come up to $250 per tooth.

 Surgical intervention is required if your teeth are severely decayed and cannot be removed in one piece.
-A surgical extraction can cost anywhere between $180 to $550 per tooth.
+A surgical extraction can cost up to $550 per tooth.

 Removal of a wisdom tooth is usually a surgical procedure, especially if the teeth are impacted.
-Wisdom tooth removal can cost in the region of $120 to $800 per tooth.
+Wisdom tooth removal can cost up to $800 per tooth.